 With aims to expand the START programme beyond directing and designing into realms like producing and marketing, and to launch a monthly networking event called ‘PLATFORM’ where artists can share their ideas, Iris Theatre is dedicated to fostering the next generation of creatives; “giving back” by generating new prospects and new talent.
 With the industry still reeling from COVID, opportunities like these could possibly be the lifeline the theatre needs – in a few years, it’s very likely we’ll see Iris as the pebble that toppled this ‘Goliath’.

-For more information about Iris Theatre and how to support their COVID 19 appeal, visit their website.
+For more information on how to support their COVID 19 appeal, visit Iris Theatre’s website.